AmElmo/trash_detector-wall-e/Readme.md

 Tensorflow API for modeling

-Tensorflow JS for deployment to production
+Tensorflow JS & React for deployment to production

 # 🪜 Project steps